 Simple.
 Quick and healthy.
 Comfort food that is good for your soul.

-It costs £18.50 individually and is travel-sized at 50ml so it’s not too big, but the product is really rich so you only need a little bit and it’s perfect for carrying around with you.
+It’s travel size, but the product itself is really rich.
+It’s perfect for the face or body as you only need a little bit and it’s perfect for carrying around with you.

 Now that I don’t work in kitchens (as a Chef) anymore I can really take care of my hands again, I’ve been using this nail cream and buffer to revive my nails.